estrattonbailey/apollo-prefetch/README.md

   render(<Root renderProps={renderProps}/>, document.getElementById('root'))
 })
 ```
-Add static `loadProps` method to each of your Apollo wrapped components:
+Add static `getInitialProps` method to each of your Apollo wrapped components:
 ```javascript
 import React from 'react'
 import { graphql } from 'react-apollo'